Rxthew/Webscraper-scripts/README.md

 # Webscraper scripts
- A couple of scripts used to scrape specific websites.
-I shall be including some developer logs as well about things I have learned, but to get a gist of the process, feel free to look at the commit history.
+ These are a couple of scripts I used to scrape data from IMDB and the Casting Directors Guild website using Beautiful Soup.